Financial Data Science Best Practices to Increase ROI

 Once your data is clean and organized, you’ll need to implement best practices for capturing data as a company-wide process.
 Whether someone on your team is updating a customer record or a client is signing up for email updates, all new or updated information should use the standardized formatting you established during cleanup.
 Even something as simple as using hyphens or parentheses when entering a phone number can cause small issues down the road.
 Typically, your CRM can help you clearly communicate what is expected in form fields by showing an example of what’s expected.

 Another helpful tip is to have your team check for duplicates before they create a new contact record.
 Following the standardized process is key to making sure errors don’t occur and that your marketing and sales dollars are actively aiming to convert real, target customers in your system.

 Lastly, when mining customer data, make sure you know what data you’re asking for and go back to your why.
 You want the right data from your ideal customers, and asking too many questions means they might leave and not submit any data at all.
 This is where your customer experience and journey comes in.
-Always keeping the customer’s perception and needs in mind as you gather data gives them a better brand experience with you as their preferred financial institution.
+Always keeping the customer’s perception and needs in mind as you gather data gives them a better experience with you as their preferred brand.

 4. Using data in your marketing campaigns

 When you connect data from all channels and sources, you’ll begin seeing your customer’s journey: How they first came to your website, what form they used to subscribe to your email, which CTA they clicked on to apply for a credit card, when they used your mobile app for their banking needs.
 This gives a complete view of each customer, and when the data is correct, you can create marketing campaigns to align with business goals.